 According to our Bylaws, our Board shall be comprised of such number of directors, not less than one (1), as may be established by the Board from time to time.
 The Board has fixed the authorized number of our directors at eight (8).
-After years of service, John Amatruda and Philippe Calais are not standing for reelection.
+Jon Stern is not standing for re-election.

-At our annual meeting, our stockholders will elect a board consisting of eight (8) directors to serve until our 2021 annual meeting or until their respective successors are elected and qualified.
+At our Annual Meeting, our stockholders will elect a board consisting of eight (8) directors to serve until our 2022 annual meeting or until their respective successors are elected and qualified.
 Our Board has nominated the individuals listed below to serve on our Board.
-All of the nominees are currently members of our Board.
-If any nominee is unable or unwilling to serve as a director at the time of the annual meeting, our Board may provide for a lesser number of directors or designate a substitute.
+As of the date of the Annual Meeting, all of the nominees, except for John Amatruda, will be members of our Board.
+If any nominee is unable or unwilling to serve as a director at the time of the Annual Meeting, our Board may provide for a lesser number of directors or designate a substitute.
 If our Board designates a substitute, the proxy holders will have the discretionary authority to vote for the substitute.
 Proxies may not be voted for more than eight (8) nominees.